If you work online and wish you could have the power to buy necessary subscriptions, then you can create a Dollar card in Nepal.

 - Receive your card (Instant)

-Self Declaration Form – Dollar Cards in Nepal
+How to fill Application Form for Dollar Cards in Nepal

-This is the declaration form, where you agree to purchase products that are not restricted by the laws and regulations of the Nepal Government.
+This is the declaration form, where you agree to purchase only those products that are not restricted by the laws and regulations of the Nepal Government.

 You should follow other rules because you agree to all the terms.
 Please read and fully understand before you sign.